benoz11/fixit3160/README.md

 # fixit3160
-### Spring implementation of our FixIT3150 project
+### Spring implementation of our project using Spring-boot, Hibernate, and Spring-security

 Project now live on heroku at https://fixit3160.herokuapp.com